iamdurga/iamdurga.github.io/_posts/2022-04-09-logistic-regression-from-scratch.md

 ## Conclusion
-* What did we observed while using MSE's Gradient?
+* What did we observed while using MSE Gradient?
     * Error was decreasing slowly and its decrease rate was not decreasing.
-    * Accuracy was as like log loss's.
+    * Accuracy was as like log loss.
-* What did we observed while using LogLoss's Gradient?
+* What did we observed while using LogLoss Gradient?
     * Error was decreasing fast but its decrease rate was decreasing.
 * What did we observed while using  Library?
     * Accuracy, F1 Score, Recall and Precision were better.